Meg Hughes: Club career

 Hughes was a trialist with the Washington Spirit in the 2025 preseason.
-On July 1, 2025, USL Super League expansion club Sporting JAX announced that the club had signed Hughes for their inaugural season.
-She made her professional debut on August 23, playing all 90 minutes in Sporting's inaugural game and setting up Jade Pennock's inaugural goal for the club in a 3–1 loss to DC Power FC.
-The following week, she scored her first professional goal in a 3–2 win over the Tampa Bay Sun on August 30.
+On July 1, 2025, USL Super League expansion club Sporting JAX announced that they had signed Hughes to their inaugural season.
+She made her professional debut on August 23, starting in Sporting JAX's inaugurl game and setting up Jade Pennock's inaugural goal in a 3–1 loss to DC Power FC.
+The following week, she scored her first professional goal in a 3–2 win over the Tampa Bay Sun.
+She finished her rookie season with 2 goals and 7 assists in 28 games.
+She tied with three teammates to lead the league in assists.
+After placing second in the standings, Sporting JAX lost 1–0 to the Carolina Ascent in the playoff semifinals.